Meet the Speaker: One of our Rock Star Presenters at the upcoming Change Management for Utilities Conference in Las Vegas.

 Q: What is your biggest challenge?

-Q: What did you do prior to your current role?
+Q: What did you do prior to working in your utility?

 Q: Who are a couple of your role models (and why)?